Future Public - Interboro Partners - Shore Wars: The Emperor Strikes Back

 IT IS IMPORTANT TO NOTE THAT THE BOROUGH’S PROPOSED PLAN DOES NOT INCLUDE ANY ADDITIONAL RESTROOM FACILITIES … OUR PLAN IS FOR BEACH ACCESS TO REMAIN THE SAME—IF THE PUBLIC WANTS TO CONTINUE TO USE THE BEACH, THEY WILL HAVE TO USE PUBLIC ACCESS POINTS WITH THE REQUIRED BEACH BADGE.18

-In the context of these anecdotes one has to wonder: what good are accessibility measures in the face of the remarkable tenacity of the exclusionary impulse?
+In this context, one has to wonder: what good are accessibility measures in the face of the remarkable tenacity of the exclusionary impulse?
 Where there is a will to keep the public from the beach, people will find a way.
 Rising seas and more powerful storms will make establishing permanent homes and private communities on barrier islands increasingly expensive, risky, and impractical.
-Private owners of all those seaside habitations, monuments, buildings, and cottages may never retreat out of respect for the public good, but after enough Atlantic dousings, they may choose to abandon their cottages and head for the high ground out of respect for the sea.
+Private owners of all those seaside habitations, monuments, buildings, and cottages may never retreat out of respect for the public good, but after enough Atlantic dousings, they may choose to abandon their cottages and head for the high ground.
 Enter Justinian again: “Accordingly, it is true to say that anything which is seized on, when abandoned by its owners, becomes the property of the person who takes possession of it.
 And anything is considered as abandoned which its owner has thrown away with a wish no longer to have it as a part of his property, as it therefore immediately ceases to belong to him.”

 Notes